CianaHoggard/greenthumb/journals/matthew_sun.md

 03/03/2023:
     Each person took one a different endpoint to write a unit test for.
 I chose "plant details" and in order to get the unit test working, I had to clean the router a bit so that it would expect an error message object instead of "internal server error" if there was an invalid input.
 Then, I create 3-4 assertion tests that each tested either shape or data.

+03/06/2023:
+    Created an about us component today which is accessible through the footer.
+The footer was made but styling is still an issue as well as having it load before the main component seems strange.
+Cards for the favorites and plant by categories page were fixed.